Tamim-uddin/niche-client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [My website](https://oculussunglasses-228cb.web.app/).

-## Available Scripts

-In the project directory, you can run:
+## About My Website

+In the project directory, I try to explore about a optical website,there are many types of glusses in theire web.
+I also try to
+•explore theire products
+•theire special products and services
+•theire brances
+•they have also utb channel for users
+•theire client are hit review and i try to show these

 ### `npm start`